Our team is a compassionate, qualified team supporting the trans community in Colorado.

 Letitia was raised in Griffith, Indiana and completed her Bachelors of Psychology at Governors State University in the south burbs of Chicago.
 While working on her bachelor’s degree she gained experience with numerous populations including veterans, individuals experiencing homelessness, and survivors of sexual assault through an internship and volunteer opportunities.
 After graduation Letitia desired to experience life outside of the Chicagoland area, and her love of the mountains and the proximity to the National Parks brought her out west.
 She is currently working on her Masters of Counseling with a Multicultural Focus at the University of Colorado Denver.
 Outside of the mental health field Letitia loves traveling, hiking, and photography, as well as going to antique stores and estate sales to keep her collection of antique cameras and photographs growing.

-Guss Keyes, TCR Intern
+Meredith Guarco, TCR Intern

 Guss has been living in Denver for the past six years.
-He studied philosophy and psychology at the University of Oklahoma and is completing his masters degree in clinical mental health counseling.
+He studied philosophy and psychology at the University of Oklahoma and completed his masters degree in clinical mental health counseling.
 He enjoys reading, napping with his cats and cooking for loved ones.
 He has plans of obtaining a PhD in psychology but right now is enjoying working with the community.
 With a background in mental health and working with variety of people, Guss is most passionate about working with gender-variant populations.

 Melissa Crocker, MAIS, Employment Specialist